veraboston/pdfdj-cp/README.md

 It is written and runs on .NET 6.0 Framework.

 It can be used from:
-1. PdfDJ.exe Windows Application (only on Windows OS)
+1. PdfDJ.exe Windows Application (only on Windows Operation System)
 2. pdjc.exe/dll Console application (on Windows, Linux and Mac OS)

 Download link: https://github.com/renzfe/pdfdj/releases